 Using the freshest eggs, milk or fat/butter can definitely give better quality to your buttercream taste, consistency and texture.

-- Flavours and colours
+- Flavors and colors

-Any flavour or coloring can be added without affecting the texture or consistency.
+Any flavor or coloring can be added without affecting the texture or consistency.
 Cream cheese, can also be added to give a touch of saltiness – and goes well with carrot or red velvet cakes.

 - You can use buttercream to decorate on top of royal or fondant

 Okay – I am not really a fan of mixing icings, but there will be rare instances where it is practical to do so.
-However, I try to use only one type of icing per cake – so that the flavours taste right.
+However, I try to use only one type of icing per cake – so that the flavors taste right.

 - There are variations of recipes

 You will find so many variations – like I have and some will not work out and others will.
 Steal like an artist and make those recipes into your own.